vtenhunen/GaCD_CourseProject/README.md

 Now activity names are readable in the Activity column

-# 4. Appropriately labels the data set with descriptive variable names.
+## 4. Appropriately labels the data set with descriptive variable names

       # Change the code of the subject to the descriptive values:
       # By README.txt -file of the original data set, there was group of 30 volunteers